EENCloud/EEN-CLI-Public/README.md

 #### Required Options:

 - `--esn [esn]`
-  ESNs of the camera.
+  Specify esns of the camera.
 - `-s, --start-time [start time]`
-  Video start time.
+  Specify video start time.

 #### Optional Options:

 - `--csv`
-  List preview recording status result in csv format.
+  Display details in csv format.
 - `-e, --end-time [end time]`
-  Video end time.
+  Specify video end time.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  List camera recording status in CSV format in Google Sheets.
+  Display details in csv format in google sheet.
 - `--header`
   Display column headers in the result.

 #### Actions: